mvolkmann/blog/src/prolog.md

 The japanese lives in the green house, drinks coffee, smokes parliaments, and owns a zebra.
 ```

+## Search Strategies

+Prolog implementations can employ many search strategies.

+A forward chaining search strategy starts from a starting state
+and derives new states that can follow using rules describing valid changes
+until a goal state is reached.

+A backward chaining search strategy starts from a goal state
+and derives new states that can precede it using rules describing valid changes
+until the starting state is reached.

+TODO: Add information about other search strategies
+TODO: that Prolog implementations typically use.

 ## Reading from URLs

 The following code prints all the tag names found in an HTML document.